+5. If your agency had a backlog of requests at the close of Fiscal Year 2018, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2017?

+Answer: we do not have a backlog.

+7. If not, did your agency process more requests during Fiscal Year 2018 than it did during Fiscal Year 2017?

-- 5. If your agency had a backlog of requests at the close of Fiscal Year 2017, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2016?
-Answer: We did not have a backlog. - 6.
-If not, explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
-When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests. - A loss of staff. - An increase in the complexity of the requests received.
-If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible. - 7.
-If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2017.
+7. If your agency's request backlog increased during Fiscal Year 2018, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors:

+- An increase in the number of incoming requests. - A loss of staff.

+- An increase in the complexity of the requests received.
+If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible.

+8. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2018.
+If your agency has no request backlog, please answer with "N/A."